amethyst/amethyst/book/src/intro.md

 [ad]: https://github.com/ebkalderon/amethyst/doc/index.html

-## Why should I learn Amethyst?

 ## Why the hell did you build this?

 The video game industry is getting bigger every year, and it has actually been [outpacing Hollywood for years][hw].
 As game studios grow, their toolset grows to match.
 Though we have got some incredible game development tools in our hands (and often for free, I might add), the process has become increasingly [clunky][ue] and unfriendly to throwaway experimentation and iteration.
 The tools available are also pretty opaque to how they work internally, and if they are open, they don't usually adhere to modern design patterns well (think pre-C++11 idioms and convoluted class hierarchies).

 [hw]: https://www.quora.com/Who-makes-more-money-Hollywood-or-the-video-game-industry
 [ue]: http://cdn.dbolical.com/videos/engines/1/1/456/Unreal_Engine_4_Features_Trailer_--_GDC_2014.mp4.jpg